PL97/Brat2BIO/README.md

 ## (Optional) Ready to training Deep learning models?
-The deomo.ipynb provide a simple data preparation pipeline that separate the data into sentencs and label:
+The demo.ipynb provide a simple data preparation pipeline that separate the data into sentencs and label:

 - Sentences containing a list of tokenized sentences
 - Lable containing a list of corresponding IOB